-Thermostatic drain pan valve (standard on heat pump units)

-On heat pump models (PTHP), condensate can accumulate in the outdoor drain pan during the heat pump cycle.
+Thermostatic drain pan valve (standard on heat pump units) On heat pump models (PTHP), condensate can accumulate in the outdoor drain pan during the heat pump cycle.

-- PTHP units include a thermostatic drain valve that opens when outdoor temperatures falls below 60°F. - When the drain valve opens, condensate flows from the drain pan onto the bottom of the wall sleeve, where it drains to the outside. - This keeps the base pan free of condensate water, which could otherwise freeze during colder outdoor temperatures. - As part of its normal operation, the unit will produce condensate and collect it in the base pan of the unit.
-There it is picked up by the outdoor fan slinger ring and deposited onto the condenser coil.
-During the cooling season, this improves the unit's efficiency by maintaining reduced refrigeration system pressures.
+- PTHP units include a thermostatic drain valve that opens when outdoor temperatures fall below 60° F (15°C). - When the drain valve opens, condensate flows from the drain pan onto the bottom of the wall sleeve, where it drains to the outside. - This keeps the base pan free of condensate water, which could otherwise freeze during colder outdoor temperatures.